 Book and Set the Date

 Your venue/resort is the centerpiece of the day, weekend and sometimes week.
 Visit the site, double check budget and work on the smaller details after all this has been handled.
 Booking early is the best way to go.
 Plus, when you book you have officially set the wedding date and you know it is yours!
+Speaking of wedding dates, check out Basic Invite for all your save the date, shower, engagement party and other invitation needs.
+The best part, you can use my code below and get a discount.

 Look at the Rest of Your Team